-This further confirms that higher initial glucose concentrations lead to greater ethanol production, provided that other conditions, such as pH and microbial activity are adequately maintained.
+This further confirms that higher initial glucose concentrations lead to greater production, provided that other conditions, such as pH and microbial activity are adequately maintained.
 Compared to earlier studies, the ethanol yield achieved in this work, 34.56 g/L using Mix 2 with 0.5% enzymatic dose, stands out as significantly higher.
 This enhanced performance can be attributed to the combined use of enzymatic hydrolysis and yeast immobilization, which together improved substrate accessibility and fermentation efficiency.
-Unlike conventional approaches that often rely on free yeast cells or single substrates, this study introduces a co-fermentation system that integrates three agro-industrial byproducts-OOWW, MW, and SCM-while using S. cerevisiae immobilized on pozzolan, a natural porous material.
+Unlike conventional approaches that often rely on free yeast cells or single substrates, this study introduces a cofermentation system that integrates three agroindustrial by-products-00WW, MW, and SCM-while using S. cerevisiae immobilized on pozzolan, a natural porous material.
 This configuration not only increased ethanol yield but also offered operational benefits such as cell reuse, process stability, and reduced contamination risk.

 A comparative overview of ethanol production across related studies is presented in Table 4.
-As shown, the optimized conditions in this study yielded results that are superior or comparable to those reported using synthetic sugars, treated lignocellulosic biomass, or engineered microbial strains, highlighting the potential of this strategy for scalable and sustainable bioethanol production. shown, our results demonstrate As а competitive or even superior ethanol yield compared to existing studies, validating the effectiveness of combining enzymatic treatment, co-substrate utilization, and cell immobilization for bioethanol production.
+As shown, the optimized conditions in this study yielded results that are superior or comparable to those reported using synthetic sugars, treated lignocellulosic biomass, or engineered microbial strains, highlighting the potential of this strategy for scalable and sustainable bioethanol production.

+As shown, our results demonstrate a competitive or even superior ethanol yield compared to existing studies, validating the effectiveness of combining enzymatic treatment, co-substrate utilization, and cell immobilization for bioethanol production.
 This positions our process as a promising candidate for future scale-up and industrial application.

-Study/Author Substrate(s) Used Treatment Method Fermentation Mode Ethanol Yield (g/L) Remarks Enzymatic Highest yield at This study 00WW + MW + SCM hydrolysis + Batch SSF 34.56 0.5% enzyme, Mix immobilized yeast 2 Ayadi et al. 0.014/14/ Immobilized yeast, Patch 14.00 No enzymatic (2022) 0000 no enzyme Datti 14.00 pretreatment Duque et al. Lignocellulosic Enzymatic Eroo coll 25.20 Requires (2021) residues hydrolysis Flee-Cell 23.30 detoxification step Pasotti et al. Chaosa whow Engineered E. coli Free-cell 19.70 Lactose-to-ethanol (2017) Cheese whey conversion Chang et al. (2018) Glucose Fed-batch Free-cell 33.20 Synthetic sugar, high control setup
+Study/author Substrate(s) used Treatment method Fermentation mode Ethanol yield (g/L) Remarks This study OOWW + MW + SCM Enzymatic hydrolysis + immobilized yeast Batch SSF 34.56 Highest yield at 0.5% enzyme, Mix 2 Ayadi et al. (2022) 00WW Immobilized yeast, no enzyme Batch 14.00 No enzymatic pretreatment - Duque et al. (2021) Lignocellulosic residues Enzymatic hydrolysis Free-cell 25.30 Requires detoxification step Pasotti et al. (2017) Cheese whey Engineered E. coli Free-cell 19.70 Lactose-to-ethanol conversion - Chang et al. (2018) Glucose Fed-batch Free-cell 33.20 Synthetic sugar, high control setup